TN 55 (01-18)

 1. Unstated income indicators

 a.
-Common situations that may point to unstated income
+Situations pointing to unstated income

 No income is alleged and the individual (or couple) does not live in a setting in which food and shelter are provided (such as a public institution or the household of another).